compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step2.md

 Each of the bracket pairs turns into a `sexp` node, and the atoms between the brackets turn into its children.

 ## Grammar
+A parser operates according to a set of *parse rules*.
+This set is known as a *grammar*.
+You can learn about parsing in detail the courses IADS and Compiling Techniques, but we'll give a brief overview here to get you started.

 We'll build up our grammar piece by piece.
 First, let's just write a grammar that recognises some basic literals.
 ```ebnf
 INTEGER ::= /[0-9]+/